Arsybai/JavaScript-Kit/README.md

 # JavaScript-Kit
 I make this actualy for personal use, but you can use it also.

+is a comprehensive and dynamic collection of JavaScript resources designed to empower web developers with the tools they need to create interactive and engaging web experiences.
+With a vast array of code snippets, libraries, and tutorials, JavaScript-Kit serves as a go-to hub for developers seeking to harness the power of JavaScript to enhance their projects.
+Whether you're a beginner exploring the world of web development or an experienced coder seeking new techniques, JavaScript-Kit provides a wealth of knowledge to elevate your skills and create modern, feature-rich websites and applications.

 ## How to use it
 I'll describe all of this one by one